Mudikondan Kothandaramar Temple

 Mudikondan Kothandaramar Temple is a Hindu temple located in the Tiruvarur district of Tamil Nadu, India, dedicated to Lord Rama, the seventh avatar of Lord Vishnu.
-The town of Mudikondan is located at a distance of 20 kilometres from Mayiladuthurai and 15 kilometres from Thiruvarur in the Nannilam taluk.
+The temple is glorified by Maharishi Valmiki and classified as one of the 108 Abhimana Kshethrams of the Vaishnavate tradition.
+The town of Mudikondan is located at a distance of 20 kilometres from Mayiladuthurai and 15 kilometres from Thiruvarur in the Nannilam taluk.This temple one of Pancha Rama Kshethrams.
+All these temples are said to be particular locations mentioned in Ramayana.

 Significance

 There is an idol of Rama in the sanctum sanctorum and a shrine to Hanuman outside the sanctum sanctorum.
 The temple is associated with the hermitage of the sage Bharadwaja.

 Etymology

 The village has received the name Magudavardhanapuri, directly translated in Tamil as Mudikondan, meaning the place of coronation.
 Lord Rama gave dharshan to Sage Bharadwaja as King of Ayodhya, giving the village its name.

 History

 After Rama departure from Ayodhya to take on the forest life as Pithurvakya Paripalana dharma (obeying the command of father), Sri Rama visited the hermitage of Sage Bharadwaja on his way.
 When the sage offered him a feast, Sri Rama respectfully declined to accept the offer as he was on a mission then and promised to accept it on his return to Ayodhya.

 On his return after the Ravana Vadha (killing) while returning to Ayodhya, the Pushpaka Vimana (the divine aircraft) landed at the sage’s ashram.
 When sage Bharadwaja offered the dinner, Sri Rama said that he had to perform the puja to Lord Sri Ranganatha before the feast.
 The sage installed Sri Ranganatha as desired by Rama.
 Rama accepted the feast after worshipping His Kuladevatha Sri Ranganatha.
 Here Rama gave darshan to the sage in Cororation form (with crown – Mudi in Tamil) at this place, even before the official coronation at Ayodhya later.
 Hence, the place came to be known as Mudikondon.
 Rama in this temple is also known as Mudikondaramar.

 Valmiki Ramayanam yudhakandam 124th sargam first poem directly refers to the Lord Rama's landing at this village referred as the Bharadhwaja Ashram.
 As a living proof, the village is still inhabited by direct descendants of Sage Bharadhwajar.